Skip to main content

 Location: ECSC

 Clostridium thermocellum is a bacterium that has a strong natural ability to consume cellulose.
-We are interested in harnessing this ability for cellulosic biofuel production.
-However, to do this, we need to improve the ability of this organism to produce ethanol, a potential biofuel.
-A bacterial cell is essentially a small chemical reactor that can be programmed to perform different chemical conversions.
-This is achieved by modifying the DNA sequences on the bacterial chromosome.
-However, techniques for chromosomal DNA modification often result in errors.
-Thus, a key part of the modification process involves checking the final DNA to make sure it has been modified as intended.
-The FYREE student will assist in the genetic analysis of strains of C. thermocellum to identify the presence of targeted genetic modifications (i.e., gene deletions or insertions).
+We are interested in harnessing this ability in order to produce ethanol, a potential biofuel.
+Bacterial cells can be programmed to perform different chemical conversions by modifying the DNA sequences on the bacterial chromosome.
+However, because techniques for chromosomal DNA modification often result in errors, the final DNA must be checked for accuracy.
+For this project, the student will assist in analysis of strains of C. thermocellum to identify gene deletions and insertions.
 This genetic analysis will use classical molecular biology techniques of polymerase chain reaction (PCR) as well as more advanced techniques, including whole-genome resequencing.

 In-vitro analysis of ethanol production pathway in Clostridium thermocellum